-The friendly, small town of Botwood in Central Newfoundland has a surprisingly vibrant artistic side: scattered around town are 13 large painted murals showcasing the vibrant history of the area, including the largest mural in Atlantic Canada at a whopping 9,000 square feet.
+The friendly, small town of Botwood in Central Newfoundland has a surprisingly vibrant artistic side: The Botwood Murals Art Society has scattered 13 large painted murals around town showcasing the vibrant history of the area, including the largest mural in Atlantic Canada at a whopping 9,000 square feet.
 Here, local artists and muralists from around the world come together to add splashes of colour to the otherwise blank canvases of buildings and walls, resulting in Newfoundland’s very own outdoor gallery.
 Be sure to stop here on your journey around Central!

 Botwood’s main industry used to be logging and pulpwood, as portrayed in this vintage-style painting of Sceviour’s Sawmill from local artist Caroline Noseworthy.
 The port of Botwood once shipped millions of board feet of lumber in the early 1900s to elsewhere in Newfoundland and Labrador, and sometimes overseas.
 You’ll find this mural on Church Road (near the intersection to Harvey Road).

 Salute to Our Veterans / Botwood, WWII (1939-1945)

 These two murals depicting Botwood’s military history are at the same location in front of the Botwood Memorial.
 Created by Craig Goudie, these works of art honour the 432 Newfoundlanders who died at Beaumont Hamel, as well as the women and men who served in WWI, WWII, Korea, Afghanistan, and other foreign conflict.

 Twilight of Airmail